 - Meningeal branch of the occipital artery.

-It’s splitted into small anterior and large posterior compart-ments by means of alar ligaments of axis vertebra:
+It’s split into small anterior and large posterior compart-ments by means of alar ligaments of axis vertebra:

 - Apical ligament of lairs.